-1. It is about the user’s choice.
 First and foremost, about user experience – it is in every click, swipe, or scroll with which your client will either get closer or leave you forever even if your product is the best in the world.

-3. Nothing personal.
 With defined marketing and sales strategies, labored client profiles, and polished products, how will you make a user follow a particular journey or visit your website at least twice?
 It is exactly the case when the simplest UX rule must be obeyed: put the customer first and think of each element that will accompany users every moment they interact with your product.

-4. UX is not just about the user.
 Make your product inspirational, reasonable, and enticing – make it worth the experience a user would share.
 Not that we try to discourage the seasoned salespeople, but there is virtually no way to convince people to buy or use a product if they don’t need it.
 Sort out your priorities and resources and concentrate on building experiences that will make your product better.